Search Intent

 03

-Review, share, and keep the final sheet current
+Review, edit if needed, and share the final sheet

-The finished utility sheet is ready as a web view and downloadable PDF, so you can add it to the file and share it with buyers or support teams.
-Pro and Team workspaces can also make dashboard-side corrections after submission.
+The finished utility sheet is ready as a web view and downloadable PDF.
+Add it to the file, share it with buyers or support teams, and make dashboard-side corrections on Pro and Teams.

 Related pages